jeremyharris/wp-tools/README.md

 ## Usage

-To run the shell, simply run the php script from the command line and pass the location of your WordPress installation as the `-w` argument along with a
+To run the shell, simply run `wp-tools` from the command line and pass the location of your WordPress installation as the `-w` argument along with a
 command:

-    $ php wp-tools.php <command> -w /path/to/wordpress
+    $ wp-tools <command> -w /path/to/wordpress

 ## Commands